ananthamapod/StarCatcher/README.md

 Hardware is hard-ware.
 There were so many things I didn't think would take long that actually were very difficult to get working.
 I also learned how important it is to read data sheets for electronic components.

 ## What's next for StarCatcher
 1. Well, the first thing is a more sturdy frame!
-The current frame is just make of "hackathon materials": lots of wire wrapping instead of hot glue or solder or anything sturdy, and nothing strong to glue or solder anything to!
+The current frame is just made of "hackathon materials": lots of wire wrapping instead of hot glue or solder or anything sturdy, and nothing strong to glue or solder anything to!

 2. So that's the first step.
 Once I have that going, the next step would be to mount a camera on it so that I can make sure the light never shines on anything the cat could damage.
 No more scratched chairs or ripped clothing.